 A fixed amount of payment per patient, per year, regardless of the volume or cost of services each patient requires.

 ...The application of interventions which have been shown to be efficacious to appropriate patients in a timely fashion to improve patients' outcomes and value for the use of resources (Batstone, 1996).

 Controlled Vocabulary (Librarianship)

 Specific words and phrases (descriptors) used when creating subject headings for a book, article, etc. for a specific index or catalog.
-(Riverside)
+(USC)

 Co-payments (Co-pay, user charge)